Consolidated financial statement: Consolidated statement of financial position

 Consolidated accounts are prepared after the accounts for the constituent companies have been prepared.

-While preparing a consolidated financial statement, there are two basic procedures that need to be followed: first, cancelling out all the items that are accounted as an asset in one company and a liability in another, and then adding together all uncancelled items.
+While preparing a consolidated financial statement, there are two basic procedures that need to be followed: first, cancelling out all the items that are accounted as an asset in one company and a liability in another, and then adding together all uncancelled items (IFRS 10.B86).

 There are two main type of items that cancel each other out from the consolidated statement of financial position.